Data Security vs Compliance: What Canadian Businesses Get Wrong

 Most Canadian businesses treat data compliance as a checkbox — pass the audit, file the report, move on.
-But compliance is not security.
+But compliance isn’t security.
 In fact, you can be fully compliant with PIPEDA and provincial privacy laws while remaining dangerously exposed to a breach.
 Worse: if that breach happens and regulators find your controls inadequate, directors and officers face personal liability regardless of audit checkmarks.

 This post covers the real distinction between security and compliance, explores PIPEDA and provincial requirements, outlines industry-specific frameworks (healthcare, legal, financial), and explains why executives must treat this as a governance issue — not just an IT checklist.